These are the things you are going to need for hunting camp anyway, so you might as well get them now.

 You know how everyone seems to remember food, but no one brings cookware or eating tools to hunting camp?
 You should put this matter to bed, once and for all, with a mess kit.
 Dedicate it to deer camp, and you'll always have something to cook on and eat out of.

 Face it, no one actually likes the gutting process, but it can at least be made a little easier with one of these bad boys.
 A Butt Out Tool is cheap, it'll last forever, and you could probably get away with buying two and leaving one at deer camp.
-Odds are it'll get used year after year, and it's bright orange, so it's hard to lose track of.
+Odds are it'll get used year after year, and it's blaze orange, so it's hard to lose track of.

 Everyone's got their own hunt camp routine, but if you're properly geared up (especially with the little things most people forget), you're going to have less to worry about, and more time to focus on the deer.